-API Reference: Schema Reporting Plugin
+API Reference: Schema reporting plugin

 APOLLO_KEY environment variable or by passing it directly to your

-You must explicitly enable schema reporting.
-If you want to turn on schema reporting with its default configuration, you can set the
+If you just want to turn on schema reporting with its default configuration, you can set the

 APOLLO_SCHEMA_REPORTING environment variable to

-If you want to configure schema reporting (or prefer your setup to be via code rather than using environment variables), import the
+true.
+If you want to configure schema reporting (or prefer your setup to be via code rather than environment variables), import

 3